tayganr/purviewcli/doc/commands/entity/create.md

 [Command Reference](../../../README.md#command-reference) > [entity](./main.md) > create

 ## Description
 Create or update an entity in Atlas.
 Existing entity is matched using its unique guid if supplied or by its unique attributes eg: qualifiedName.
+Map and array of collections are not well supported.
+E.g., array<array>, array<map<string, int>>.

 ## Syntax
 ```